ali-sadri/vpn-management-frontend/README.md

 ## Admin Login Credentials:

-To login as admin use the following username and password:
+To login as admin use the following username and password

 User Name: admin

 Password: password

 ## Available Scripts